maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 6. Allow student to select proof style (e.g. iff, contradiction) and pre-structure answer list accordingly
 7. Allow some strings in the correct answer to be optional.
 Allow authors to input a weight for each item and use weighted D-L distance, e.g., weight of 0 indicates that a step is not required, but will not be considered incorrect if included.
 8. Hover over a proof step to reveal more information (e.g., this could come from the third item in the list and give a hint/definition)
+9. Allow students to mark items (e.g. as used or unneeded) or tick used items

 ## For "inputs 2"?